DevExpress/testcafe/docs/articles/documentation/templates/intercept-http-requests/request-filter.md

 ### Filter with a Predicate

-You can get more request parameters using a predicate function and use them to determine whether to handle the request.
+You can get more request parameters and determine whether to handle the request with the predicate functions.

 ```js
 const logger = RequestLogger(request => {